Privacy Policy

 • As part of my assessment, I may gather data which falls under the term ‘special category data’.
 For example, mental health conditions and psychiatric medication.
 This is to help me understand your background and if counselling with me is the right option for you.
 This information will be recorded in the client assessment form.

-• As part of our ongoing work, you may also disclose further information to me which falls under this category such as race, ethnic origin, religion, mental or physical health or sexual orientation.
+• As part of our work, you may disclose information which falls under this category such as race, ethnic origin, religion, mental or physical health or sexual orientation.
 If this data is central to our work I may record it in your client notes.
-I keep brief clinical notes to enable me to best deliver a service to you and for the purposes of my professional insurance.
+I keep brief clinical notes so I can best deliver a service to you.
+This is also required for my professional insurance.

 The lawful basis for holding this data